open-orchestra/open-orchestra-docs/en/user_guide/node_configuration.rst

 The meta attributes provide information about the nature and content of a web page, they are added in the page HTML header with the use of meta tags.
-These attributes are also provided in the website configuration, which value is used if they are not overriden by the page configuration.
+These attributes are also provided in the website configuration, which value is used if they are not overridden by the page configuration.

 Meta keywords
 ~~~~~~~~~~~~~

-This is a list of keywords asociated to the page and can be used by search engines for ranking.
+This is a list of keywords associated to the page and can be used by search engines for ranking.

 Meta description
 ~~~~~~~~~~~~~~~~